e00049/terraform/01-installation-terraform.md

 # Step 04: Update to add the repository, and install the Terraform CLI.

-sudo apt-get update && sudo apt-get install terraform
+sudo apt-get update && sudo apt-get install terraform -y

 # Step 05: Verify the installation